In Berlin's artsy Neuköllna neighborhood, an über-cute hostel awaits the adventuresome.

-Huettenpalast now welcomes visitors to six creatively refurbished campers and cabins nestled closely together on an indoor "campground" replete with birch trees, picnic tables, and lanterns.
-Bedrooms are private but bathrooms are shared; Lorenzen and Vollmer host a "wild mix in generations and nationalities" and often join their guests in the evenings over a bottle of wine.
-If privacy is a priority for you, Huettenpalast also offers six hotel rooms (which the owners say are "really quiet").
+Huettenpalast now welcomes visitors to its six creatively refurbished campers and cabins nestled closely together in an indoor campground, replete with birch trees, picnic tables, and lanterns.
+Bedrooms are private but bathrooms are shared.
+Lorenzen and Vollmer host what they describe as "wild mix in generations and nationalities," and the two often join guests in the evenings over a bottle of wine.
+If privacy is a priority for you, Huettenpalast also offers six hotel rooms that the owners say are "really quiet."
 To book, visit Huettenpalast.

 Photography by Jan Brockhaus.

-Above: The Kischwester (or "Little Sister"), a 1970's Mercurial Junior and former resident of East Germany.
-The yellow lightbox atop the camper makes for a starry night sky (pictured below).
+Above: The Kischwester (or "Little Sister"), a 1970's Mercurial Junior that came from East Germany.
+The yellow lightbox atop the camper supplies a starry night sky (pictured below).

 Above: The interior of the Kischwester was designed by Yoraco Gonzalez, who lined it with handmade wooden bricks.
-Kischwester's nighttime sky features flowers, seahorses, and music notes among the stars.
+Kischwester's nighttime sky is strewn with flowers, seahorses, and musical notes amid the stars.

-Above: Huettenpalast's vegetarian cafe is open to non-guests for breakfast, lunch, and afternoon tea, and dinner service is in the works.
+Above: Huettenpalast's vegetarian cafe is open to guests and nonguests alike for breakfast, lunch, and afternoon tea; dinner service is in the works.

-Above: The cafe bar is constructed of discarded glass blocks the owners found in the building.
+Above: The cafe bar is built from discarded glass blocks that Lorenzen and Vollmer found in the building.

 Above: The cabins and caravans are all close neighbors.
 From left, the Alterpalast, Kischwester, Berghuette ("Mountain Cabin"), and Talhuette ("Valley Cabin").

-Above: Each unit features its own "patio" lounge.
+Above: Each unit features its own "patio" lounge area.